itsmemada/Portfolio/README.md

 Hi this is my portfolio

 ## Table of contents

 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## General info

-simple website featuring some of proects that I've made
+This website features some proects that I've made, shows which tehnologies I'm interested in, lets you find some ways to connect with me.

 ## Technologies

-I used React with Typescript to make this site and Sass to style it
+I used React with Typescript to make front-end on this site and Sass to style it.

 ## Setup

 npm install
 npm start